- Having a PCP is important so you can have regular check-ups.

 You need a PCP so that your health can be checked regularly to catch any problems early on (so that they don’t become worse).
 Your PCP can help you make smart choices to stay healthy.
-He or she can talk with you about health risks which result from your decisions about smoking, marijuana, alcohol, vaping, sex, sunscreen, seat belts, and nutrition, and give you advice about healthy behaviors and/or treatments.
+They can talk with you about health risks which can result from your decisions about smoking, marijuana, alcohol, vaping, sex, sunscreen, seat belts, and nutrition, and give you advice about healthy behaviors and/or treatments.
 If you have a serious or unusual medical problem, your PCP can refer you to a specialist, someone who knows much more about that specific kind of problem.

 Who can be a primary care provider?

 A PCP can be a doctor, nurse-practitioner, or physician’s assistant (PA).
-Nurse-practitioners and PA’s are trained to provide primary care.
+Nurse-practitioners and PAs are trained to provide primary care.

 Nurse-practitioners are required to work with a doctor or physician in some states, but can work alone in others.
 PA’s are required to work with a doctor.
 They perform regular check-ups and help address your problems.